helderpinto/AzureOptimizationEngine/README.md

 If the deployment fails for some reason, you can simply repeat it, as it is idempotent.
 The same if you want to upgrade a previous deployment with the latest version of the repo.
 You just have to keep the same deployment options. _Cool feature_: the deployment script persists your previous deployment options and lets you reuse it!

-If you don't want to use Azure Cloud Shell and prefer instead to run the deployment from your workstation's file system, you must first install the Az Powershell module (instructions [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)). **IMPORTANT**: don't forget to call the deployment script from a PowerShell **elevated prompt** (by the way, Azure Cloud Shell always runs elevated).
+If you don't want to use Azure Cloud Shell and prefer instead to run the deployment from your workstation's file system, you must first install the Az Powershell module (instructions [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)) and also the AzureADPreview module (instructions [here](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)). **IMPORTANT**: don't forget to call the deployment script from a PowerShell **elevated prompt** (by the way, Azure Cloud Shell always runs elevated).

 If you choose to deploy all the dependencies from your own local repository, you must publish the solution files into a publicly reachable URL.
 If you're using a Storage Account private container, you must also specify a SAS token (see syntax and example below)